Markup language: Descriptive markup

-There is a considerable blurring of the lines between the types of markup.
+There is considerable overlap and concurrent use of markup types.
 In modern word-processing systems, presentational markup is often saved in descriptive-markup-oriented systems such as XML, and then processed procedurally by implementations.
 The programming in procedural-markup systems, such as TeX, may be used to create higher-level markup systems that are more descriptive in nature, such as LaTeX.

-In recent years, a number of markup languages have been developed with ease of use as a key goal, and without input from standards organizations, aimed at allowing authors to create formatted text via web browsers, for example in wikis and in web forums.
+In recent years, several markup languages have been developed with ease of use as a key goal, and without input from standards organizations, aimed at allowing authors to create formatted text via web browsers, for example in wikis and web forums.
 These are sometimes called lightweight markup languages.
 Markdown, BBCode, and the markup language used by Wikipedia are examples of such languages.

-History of markup languages
+History

 GenCode

 The first well-known public presentation of markup languages in computer text processing was made by William W. Tunnicliffe at a conference in 1967, although he preferred to call it generic coding.
-It can be seen as a response to the emergence of programs such as RUNOFF that each used their own control notations, often specific to the target typesetting device.
-In the 1970s, Tunnicliffe led the development of a standard called GenCode for the publishing industry and later was the first chairman of the International Organization for Standardization committee that created SGML, the first standard descriptive markup language.
+It can be seen as a response to the emergence of processing programs such as RUNOFF that each used their own control notation, often specific to the target typesetting device.
+In the 1970s, Tunnicliffe led the development of a standard called GenCode for the publishing industry.
 Book designer Stanley Rice published speculation along similar lines in 1970.

-Brian Reid, in his 1980 dissertation at Carnegie Mellon University, developed the theory and a working implementation of descriptive markup in actual use.
-However, IBM researcher Charles Goldfarb is more commonly seen today as the "father" of markup languages.
-Goldfarb hit upon the basic idea while working on a primitive document management system intended for law firms in 1969, and helped invent IBM GML later that same year.
+Brian Reid, in his 1980 dissertation at Carnegie Mellon University, developed a theory and working implementation of descriptive markup in actual use.
+However, IBM researcher Charles Goldfarb is more commonly considered the inventor of markup languages.
+Goldfarb developed the basic idea while working on a primitive document management system intended for law firms in 1969, and helped invent IBM's Generalized Markup Language (GML) later that same year.
 GML was first publicly disclosed in 1973.

 In 1975, Goldfarb moved from Cambridge, Massachusetts to Silicon Valley and became a product planner at the IBM Almaden Research Center.
 There, he convinced IBM's executives to deploy GML commercially in 1978 as part of IBM's Document Composition Facility product, and it was widely used in business within a few years.

-SGML, which was based on both GML and GenCode, was an ISO project worked on by Goldfarb beginning in 1974.
-Goldfarb eventually became chair of the SGML committee.
+Standard Generalized Markup Language (SGML), the first standard descriptive markup language, was based on both GML and GenCode.
+It was the result of an International Organization for Standardization (ISO) committee that was first chaired by Tunnicliffe, and which Goldfarb also worked on beginning in 1974.
+Goldfarb eventually became chair of the committee.
 SGML was first released by ISO as the ISO 8879 standard in October 1986.